johncol/nano-degree-course-redux/README.md

 - Use Redux instead of the custom store for state management
 - Use React for handling UI operations
 - Use ReactRedux to connect React components with the Redux store

+Finally, we used the npm package called create-react-app to scaffold a new application, and the hole project structure was rearraged while maintaining the same behavior.